conect2ai/legislative-texts-rn/README.md

 ## 2. Artifacts

 The results can be found in the notebook:
-:notebook: #01 Analyzing Legislative Data
+📕 #01 Analyzing Legislative Data

 The remainder of this repository holds the folders:
 - `data`: This folder serves as the destination for downloading the dataset used in the project.
 It also contains an intermediate dataset that includes readability metrics.